Contents

 - Multilingualism: Often a critical success factor for international software providers.

-Authority & Trust Building (E-E-A-T)
+Authority & Trust-Building (E-E-A-T)

-Strong levers here are:
+Key drivers here are:

-What is important here is:
+What's important here is:

 -

-Appropriate CTAs for each funnel stage:
+Appropriate CTAs for each stage of the funnel:

 Important steps: